tatiananantes/skills-workshops/ruby_on_rails/estimating_tickets/COACH_INSTRUCTIONS.md

 * Do "thumbs" on the [learning objectives](README.md#learning-objectives).

 * Work with the students to estimate existing tickets on the board.
-You can use trello labels to point the tickets.
+You can use Trello labels to point the tickets.

 ## Main (30 minutes)